 As a direct result, in 2016, the Cultural Council of Palm Beach County began its Arts in My Backyard (AIMBY) program to bring arts and culture to children and families.
-The program brings the community, arts educators and arts-related programming to the Council headquarters in Downtown Lake Worth.
+The program brings the community, arts educators and arts-related programming to the Council headquarters in Downtown Lake Worth Beach.
 The program also pairs arts educators and their programs with designated schools and afterschool programs in Palm Beach County.

 AIMBY is the Council’s signature arts education program and comprises five branches: Outreach, Field Trips, Afterschool, Early Learners and Family Saturdays.